algirdasleo/AI-Hub/README.md

 ### 1. Chat

-- Ask questions or provide prompts to multiple AI models.
+- Ask questions and receive answers from multiple AI models, such as: ChatGPT, Claude, and others.
-- Receive dynamic, AI-generated responses and compare outputs.
+- Receive accurate tracking information for each interaction.

 ### 2. Comparison

-- Evaluate and compare responses from different AI models side by side.
+- Select two different models, run the same prompt and compare their responses.
-- Analyze performance, accuracy, and relevance of outputs.
+- Compare tone, speed, and output accuracy and pick the best result.

 ### 3. Projects